seymamece/jenkins_microservice_petclinic_project/README.md

     with_items: "{{ output.results }}"
 ```

-- Prepare a script to run the playbook for dummy selenium job on Jenkins Server (localhost) and save it as `run_dummy_selenium_job.sh` under `ansible/scripts` folder.
+- Prepare a script to run the playbook for dummy selenium job on Jenkins Server (localhost) and save it as n_dummy_selenium_job.sh`ru` under `ansible/scripts` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"